swiftrade/AudioMixer/README.md

 **Resampling & pitch.** The cursor advances by a per-feed step `step = src_rate / out_rate × (1 + pitch/100)`; a `+20%` pitch is `step = 1.2` —
-the Ann Coates effect, which is why feed 1 ends ~20% early.
-For an output position `pos = k + frac`, the window serves `a = s[k]` and `b = s[k+1]` (`a` if the source has ended and `k+1` is past the end — last-sample hold) and interpolates linearly in int64, truncating toward zero:
+, which is why feed 1 ends ~20% early.
+For an output position `pos = k + frac`, the window serves `a = s[k]` and `b = s[k+1]`
+(`a` if the source has ended and `k+1` is past the end — last-sample hold) and interpolates linearly in int64, truncating toward zero: